Sherif-Embarak/Re-Vision/README.md

 ![Alt text](images/CategoryTree.png "Data Model overview")

 The Structure of `Catergory_Tree` is memory efficient, however, it makes it hard to retrieve any of the pieces of information under some ParentId.
 Thus we use **DFS Traverse** to traverse the tree and make vertex between each node, which helps in finding the whole path from the root to leaves

+## Item_properties

+Read parts iteratively and remove duplicates and keep only a single snapshot, and keep those processed parts at the staging area as **CSVs** then after processing all the parts, back to those staging files and apply the same processes and remove staging files and keep only `Out_Item_properties.csv`

+Note:
+  1-we can reshape this file to keep all properties as columns (wide view).
+  1-if we convert it to wide view the primary key for this table will be `itemId` and `timestamp` together.

+## Events

+Just split it into two tables `Out_Transactions` and `Out_events` to reduce the `NULL` occurrence in the "transactionId" column and drop it from `Out_events`.

 ## Data Model
 ![Alt text](images/Data_Model.png "Data Model overview")